Glatzli/model_comparison_codes/README.md

      topograhie gerechnet
    - swu WRF upward shortwave flux: is that calculated from the horizontal variable or the one that is perpendicular to the terrain? write Helen, append figure!

-   - AROME shortwave: ~200W incoming sw and 200 outgoing on east-slope? use uniform colorbar & check again! plot point on slope east & west in ziller valley?
+   - AROME shortwave: ~200W incoming sw and 200 outgoing on east-slope?
+Espc. where SWin is large, SWout is low and vice versa? plot point on slope east & west in ziller valley?